stashapp/Stash-Docs/getting-started/installation/macos.md

 {:toc}
 </details>

+On macOS, Stash can be run as either a packaged app (`Stash.app`) or as a command-line app (`stash-macos`).
+Both are universal apps, and will therefore run natively on both Apple silicon and Intel-based Macs.

 # Packaged App

+{: .note }
+> The packaged app is recommended for most users.
+>
+> It supports desktop notifications, displays a menu bar icon, and does not need to be launched from the terminal.
+>
+> However, due to app restrictions, it only supports setting up in `$HOME/.stash`.
+If you would like to use a different folder, then you will need to use the command-line app.

 ## Install

-1. Download latest `Stash.app.zip` binary from [GitHub repository](https://github.com/stashapp/stash/releases/latest){:target="_blank"}.
+1. Download the latest `Stash.app.zip` from [GitHub repository](https://github.com/stashapp/stash/releases/latest){:target="_blank"}.
-2. Open `Stash.app.zip` archive and drag the application icon to your Applications folder.
+2. Open `Stash.app.zip` archive and drag the `Stash` app to your Applications folder.
-3. Start `Stash` app.
+3. Open the `Stash` app.
 4. If everything went well, it should open a browser tab [http://localhost:9999](http://localhost:9999){:target="_blank"} to get started.

 ## Upgrade

 1. Stop Stash server.
-Either by closing the app or by stopping the process from Activity Monitor.
+Either via icon in the menu bar or by stopping the process from Activity Monitor.
-2. Download latest `Stash.app.zip` app from [GitHub repository](https://github.com/stashapp/stash/releases/latest){:target="_blank"}.
+2. Download latest `Stash.app.zip` from [GitHub repository](https://github.com/stashapp/stash/releases/latest){:target="_blank"}.
 3. Delete old `Stash` app.
-4. Open newly downloaded `Stash.app.zip` archive and drag the application icon to your Applications folder.
+4. Open newly downloaded `Stash.app.zip` archive and drag the `Stash` app to your Applications folder.
-5. Start `Stash` app.
+5. Open the `Stash` app.
 6. If everything went well, it should open a browser tab [http://localhost:9999](http://localhost:9999){:target="_blank"} to get started.
 7. You might be asked to perform a database migration depending on the changes included in the new release.
 Follow the steps.
   - Automatic backup will be performed before the migration.